MohamadYusuf/WebRx-Site/docs/observable-properties.md

 If you want to register your own subscriptions to be notified of changes to properties, all observable-properties expose two [Rx-Observables](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/core/observable.md):

-- *changing* notifies of changes of the property's value before the change
+- <code>changing</code> notifies of changes of the property's value before the change
-- *changed* notifies of changes of the property's value after the change
+- <code>changed</code> notifies of changes of the property's value after the change

-If for example you would want to monitor changes to the *personName* property, you would do it like this:
+If for example you would want to monitor changes to the <code>personName</code> property, you would do it like this:

 ```javascript
 myViewModel.personName.changed.subscribe(function(newValue) {